 1. Tell me how you would check that the direction indicators are working?

 A. Applying the indicator or hazard warning light switch.
-(No need to exit the vehicle as this is a tell me question only)
+Then explain that you would get out of the vehicle walk around and check the lights are working (No need to actually exit the vehicle as this is a tell me question only)

 2. Tell me how you would check that the brakes are working before starting a journey?